Marine Technician Training Requirements and Career Overview

 Although there are no mandatory training requirements for marine technicians, many employers prefer applicants that have either formal training in marine technology or mechanical aptitude combined with experience in small engine repair.
 Marine technicians with an educational background in the field require less on-the-job training and may have greater career advancement opportunities.

 Most educational programs recommend students complete high school classes in advanced math, electronics and small engine repair.
-Although many training programs require students to have a high school diploma or GED, there are some that will accept students who haven't graduated from a secondary school but possess basic skills in reading, math and writing.
+Although many training programs require students to have a high school diploma or GED, there are some that will accept students who haven't graduated from a secondary school, but who possess basic skills in reading, math and writing.

 Coursework in these programs often includes classes in diesel engines, outboard engines, marine electronics, marine systems installation and boat repair.
 Many programs provide some type of onboard training so students can get hands-on experience in boat maintenance.